-Under the leadership of Ron Prettyman, now in his ninth year as the Director of Athletics at Indiana State University, the Sycamore athletics program has enjoyed tremendous growth in not only its national success in the playing arena and classroom, but with financial support and facility improvements as well.
+Under the leadership of Ron Prettyman, is in his 11th year as the Director of Athletics at Indiana State University, the Sycamore athletics program has enjoyed tremendous growth in not only its national success in the playing arena and classroom, but with financial support and facility improvements as well.

 Prettyman has overseen a million dollar renovation to the football/women's soccer facility at Memorial Stadium, the design and construction of a state-of-the-art athletics strength & conditioning facility, the addition of a 1.5 million dollar video board at the Hulman Center, the addition of stadium seating to the softball park, a complete renovation of Bob Warn Field at Sycamore Stadium, the construction of an indoor practice facility for all sports, and the renovation of the ISU Arena into a volleyball competition/basketball practice facility.
 In 2014, Prettyman was also named a member to the NCAA Division I Baseball Committee.